 Think about it.
 How have you dealt with disappointment in the past?
 How do we deal with betrayal?

 Caught your child doing drugs with the wrong crowd, do you throw him out or worry about him/her harming themselves?

 Your best friend talks about you behind your back.
 Do you avoid them forever or reconcile?

 My point is we know people are unpredictable and when we enter marriage we understand there is the possibility they may cheat and that as long as they still want to stay in the relationship we will find a way to get past their infidelity.

-What we actually fear that the person we married will no longer exist and the life we once had will disappear.
+What we actually fear is that the person we married will no longer exist, that they will not go back to the person we once knew and the life we once had will disappear.